eligosource/eventsourced/README.md

 Introduction
 ------------

-<i>Eventsourced</i> is a library that adds [event-sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) to [Akka](http://akka.io/) actors.
+*Eventsourced* is a library that adds [event-sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) to [Akka](http://akka.io/) actors.
 It appends event messages to a journal before they are processed by an actor and recovers actor state by replaying them.
 Appending event messages to a journal, instead of persisting actor state directly, allows for actor state persistence at very high transaction rates.
 Persisting changes instead of current state also serves as a foundation to automatically adjust actor state to cope with retroactive changes.

 Events produced by an event-sourced actor are sent to destinations via one or more channels.
 Channels connect an event-sourced actor to other application parts such as external web services, internal domain services, messaging systems, event archives or other (local or remote) event-sourced actors, to mention only a few examples.
 During recovery (e.g. after a crash or during normal application start), channels ensure that events produced by an event-sourced actor are not redundantly delivered to destinations.
 They may also guarantee delivery of produced events by optionally appending them to a journal and removing them once they have been successfully delivered.

 Applications may connect event-sourced actors (via channels) to arbitrary complex event-sourced actor networks that can be consistently recovered by the library.
 Here, channels play an another important role during recovery as they ensure that replayed event messages do not wrongly interleave with new event messages created and sent by event-sourced actors.
 This ensures a consistent ordering of events during both, recovery and normal operation.
 Based on these mechanisms, for example, the implementation of reliable, long-running business processes using event-sourced state machines becomes almost trivial.

 The library itself is an [Akka etxension](http://doc.akka.io/docs/akka/2.0.3/scala/extending-akka.html) and provides [stackable traits](http://www.artima.com/scalazine/articles/stackable_trait_pattern.html) to add event-sourcing capabilities to actors.
 All message exchanges performed by the library are asynchronous and non-blocking.
-Message delivery semantics are <i>at-least-once</i> which essentially requires [idempotent](http://queue.acm.org/detail.cfm?id=2187821) event message receivers.
+Message delivery semantics are *at-least-once* which essentially requires [idempotent](http://queue.acm.org/detail.cfm?id=2187821) event message receivers.
 The library provides means to make event message receivers idempotent based on message sequence numbers or sender message ids.

 ### Application

 The library doesn't impose any restrictions on the structure and semantics of application-level events.
 Therefore, applications may use the library for command-sourcing as well.
-The term <i>event</i> is mainly used to refer to application state changes.
+The term *event* is mainly used to refer to application state changes.
 The [Eventsourced reference application](https://github.com/eligosource/eventsourced-example) even demonstrates how both approaches (i.e. event-sourcing and command-sourcing) can be combined.
 It further demonstrates that the library fits well into applications that implement the [CQRS](http://martinfowler.com/bliki/CQRS.html) pattern and follow a [domain-driven design](http://domaindrivendesign.org/resources/what_is_ddd) (DDD).
 On the other hand, the library doesn't force applications to do so and allows them to implement event-sourcing (or command-sourcing) without CQRS and/or DDD.

 ### Journals

-For persisting event messages, <i>Eventsourced</i> currently provides the following journal implementations:
+For persisting event messages, *Eventsourced* currently provides the following journal implementations:

 - [`LeveldbJournal`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.journal.LeveldbJournal$), a [LevelDB](http://code.google.com/p/leveldb/) and [leveldbjni](https://github.com/fusesource/leveldbjni) based journal which is currently recommended for production use.
 It comes with two different optimizations which are further explained in the [API docs](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.journal.LeveldbJournal$) (see methods `processorStructured` and `sequenceStructured`).
 It will also be used in the following examples.
 Because LevelDB is a native library, this journal requires a special project configuration as explained in section [Installation](#installation).
 - [`JournalioJournal`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.journal.JournalioJournal$), a [Journal.IO](https://github.com/sbtourist/Journal.IO) based journal.